Installation

 DATABASE_URL must exist before the CLI runs

-The CLI only runs prisma db push if DATABASE_URL is present in .env at install time.
+The CLI only runs prisma migrate dev if DATABASE_URL is present in .env at install time.
 If you add it after, run manually — or your app will throw table does not exist at runtime:

 Schema Merging